minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Finally, only about 30 representatives were not able to be merged and thus removed.
-The reason for this is because these anomalies either joined or left congress halfway through the session or switched from one congressional chamber to the next, and thus these members appeared in some dataframe, but not in the others, i.e. incumbents are marked as representatives but were not included in the vote and did not receive contribution, since they were not part of a regular
+The reason for this is because these anomalies either joined or left Congress halfway through the session or switched from one congressional chamber to the next, and thus these members appeared in some dataframe, but not in the others, i.e. incumbents are marked as representatives but were not included in the vote and did not receive contribution, since they were not part of a regular